Seabirds stuck after major East Coast storm pushes them deep inland

 Many of the seabirds — including the tiny, black-and-white dovekie — have legs that are further back on their bodies, making them unable to take flight once they're on land.

-Hope Swinimer, the founder of Hope for Wildlife in Seaforth, N.S., says the birds have to take off from the crest of waves or from the ocean itself.
+"When they do get blown to land they can't get up and take off and head back to the ocean.
+They have to take off from the crest of the waves or from the ocean itself," said Hope Swinimer, the founder of Hope for Wildlife in Seaforth, N.S.

-The centre received more than 350 calls from people who had found birds injured or unable to take flight after the storm.
+The centre received more than 350 calls from people who had found birds injured or unable to take flight after the storm, and advised them to return them to the water as possible.

+"I always tell people to stay around and wait at least 10 to 15 minutes.
+If they come back up on the beach then you know you have a problem, and you're going to have to get them into rehab," she said Tuesday.

-She says they have treated about 80 birds suffering everything from exhaustion to broken legs, broken wings and head trauma.
+She said they have treated about 80 birds suffering everything from exhaustion to broken legs, broken wings and head trauma.

-Swinimer says about 70 per cent of their patients have been returned to the ocean, but a number of them did not recover.
+"I find we're seeing way more seabirds than we ever have before," she said.

 The storm lashed Atlantic Canada with strong onshore winds, rain, snow and storm surges, resulting in coastal damage and power outages.